Smile Like You Just Don’t Care – Because You Don’t!™

 What are dental implants?

 A dental implant is an artificial tooth.
 To create a dental implant, your dentist positions a titanium post into your jawbone.
-After the implant fixture placement, a replacement tooth or bridge is mounted onto the titanium posts.
+After the implant fixture placement, a replacement tooth or dental bridge is mounted onto the titanium post.

 What’s the first step of the dental implant procedure?

 The dental implant procedure begins with a visit to the dentist.
-During the initial consultation, your dentist will review past dental records and examine the current condition of your jawbone and gums where you are missing teeth, to determine if dental implants is an applicable procedure for your unique case; x-rays may even be taken.
+During the initial consultation, your dentist will review past dental records and examine the current condition of your jawbone and gums where you are missing teeth.
+This will determine if dental implants are a good solution for your unique case.
+X-rays may be taken to help provide Dr. Ross and his team with the information they need.

 Are dental implants safe?